 Be sure to prioritize top-tier tools no matter what you need to use.
 Invest in a quality webcam and headphones so you can see and hear your coworkers easily and you don’t all have to talk over one another.
 A good mechanical keyboard may also be a wise investment, at least if you spend most of your time typing away on keys.

-Don’t forget a comfortable chair, too – your seat at the office may have been great, but you should get yourself a new comfortable working chair if you’ll be punching up reports from home for the foreseeable future.
+The problem of how to be productive at home depends on your comfort too.
+Don’t forget a comfortable chair – your seat at the office may have been great, but you should get yourself a new comfortable working chair if you’ll be punching up reports from home for the foreseeable future.

 Keep Your Work and Recreational Space Separate